FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 Training pads do have some drawbacks and they aren't the best choice for housebreaking every puppy, or in every situation.

-solutions you can try if you have these issues.
+tried-and-tested solutions you can try if you have these issues.

 If you don't have a safe dog-free area outdoors for your puppy to pee/poop.
 Puppies are very vulnerable to the type of contagious illnesses transmitted through the feces of other sick/infected dogs.
 By keeping him indoors (including at potty time) until he's had all of his puppy vaccinations you'll give him the best chance of staying healthy.